 High school or college graduation can be an overwhelming time, even without the added stress of writing and delivering a speech.
-Not everyone is made for giving speeches.
+Not everyone is made to give speeches.
 But the good news is if you are facing this task, the right preparation can make your speech meaningful and enjoyable—even if you don’t necessarily love doing it.
 Here are five tips to help you write a perfect speech for your graduation ceremony, however it may be occurring this year.

 Have a message

 Let's be honest—no one wants to listen to four years of school summarized year-by-year with no real insight.
 Even funny speeches need to make a point.
 Remember, your speech isn’t about you but whatever insight you have to offer.
 For example, in my graduation speech, my message was about how we should appreciate the different strengths in individuals as a way to build a successful team.
 Your speech isn’t a time to air grievances or seek revenge either.
-Your goal should be entertainment, insight, and recognition of the hard word for the diverse group of students that make up your class.
+Your goal should be entertainment, insight, and recognition of the hard work for the diverse group of students that make up your class.
 With family, friends, and faculty being the majority of people in the audience, your message should speak to everyone—especially since for many in the audience, this may be the only time they or their family will celebrate a graduation.

 Be specific